 That’s why it’s your responsibility to play and interact with your rabbit every day because.
 As I said earlier, rabbits are extremely social with whomever they bond with.
 Bonded rabbits are inseparable.

 Give your rabbits some healthy treats.

 You can provide treats to your rabbits from time to time to ease their loneliness.
 Just make sure that your rabbit is at least 7 months old before you give it one and limit it to 2 times per week in small amounts.

 If you’ve tried everything on this list and your rabbits still show signs of loneliness, then it’s time for a vet visit.
 Your rabbit might be suffering from conditions that only a trained veterinarian could spot.

 The symptoms of loneliness are so vague and can easily fit the symptoms of other medical conditions.
 So it’s always better to consult a veterinarian just to be on the safe side.

-Loneliness would not directly kill a rabbit but its symptoms could.
-One of the symptoms of loneliness is the lack of appetite.
-A rabbit that’s not eating would eventually develop some kind of digestive problem that can be fatal if not treated.
+Loneliness would not directly kill a rabbit, but its symptoms could.
+One of the symptoms of loneliness is a lack of appetite.
+A rabbit that’s not eating would eventually develop some kind of digestive problem that could be fatal if not treated.

 Cite this article:

 - Gastrointestinal stasis and obstructive Ileus in the rabbit